Will a dehumidifier always collect water or will there be a time when it will stop?

 Well, the long and short of it is that a dehumidifier will collect water until:

-- If it is a dehumidifier with drain hose for basement, until humidity is lowered
+• If it is a dehumidifier with drain hose for basement until the humidity is lowered

-- The filters, the bucket become too dirty and it stops
+• The filters and the bucket become too dirty and it stops

-- The coils get frost or get too dirty
+• The coils get frosty or get too dirty

 So, a dehumidifier will not keep collecting water all the time.
 It will stop automatically when the bucket is full.